-Unlike Blue Princess, this bush bears black berries (try to say that fast three times!).
+Unlike Blue Princess, this bush bears black-colored berries.
 But as with all types of Ilex, you need a male and a female if you want the pleasure of a berry crop.
 You see, Ilex bushes are dioecious.

 03 of 05

 Like the Hetz cultivar, 'Sky Pencil' is an Ilex crenata (Japanese holly shrub).
-Also, like Hetz, it bears tiny leaves and black berries.
+Also, like Hetz, it bears tiny leaves and black-colored berries.
 But the similarities end there.

 The cultivar name of this plant gives a good indication of its signature feature.
 This is a bush that is narrow, relative to its height.
 In horticultural terms, such a plant is said to have a "columnar" plant form.
 This feature makes Sky Pencil popular in landscaping around front entries; such columnar plants effectively frame an entrance.
 Alternatively, another use for this holly shrub in foundation plantings is at the corners of a house (for a "bookend" effect).